aeon-toolkit/aeon/docs/mentoring.md

 2. Study the existing segmentation algorithms in `aeon`.
 3. Implement existing segmentation algorithms, e.g.
 https://github.com/aeon-toolkit/aeon/issues/948
-4. Implement tools for comparing segmentation algorithms, e.g.
+4. Implement tools for comparing segmentation algorithms
 5. Conduct a bake off of segmentation algorithms on a range of datasets.

 ##### Project evaluation